 6.3.1 There is considerable ecological potential in the site, despite the fact that there is physically little of the structure left, following substantial erosion of the coast.
-The programme of work has demonstrated that the evaluation site is in fact part of a much wider identified landscape, of which some elements are at great risk of erosion whereas others are likely to be further inland and therefore not yet threatened.
+The programme of work has demonstrated that the evaluation site is in fact part of a much wider landscape, of which some elements are at great risk of erosion, whereas others are likely to be further inland and therefore not yet threatened.
 Thus, whilst there is little potential for further fieldwork without substantial impact upon the cliff, the investigation of the landscape can be substantially enhanced by a programme of palaeoecological analysis and dating integrated with the stratigraphical dataset.
 The understanding of the landscape as a result of this overall programme should not only inform the local context but will contribute to the wider debate.

-6.4 POTENTIAL CONTRIBUTION TO REGIONAL AND NATIONAL AGENDAS
+6.4 CONTRIBUTION TO REGIONAL AND NATIONAL AGENDAS (BUSINESS CASE)

 - 6.4.1 On the basis of the present evidence, it is considered that the most likely interpretation for Element 1 is that it was a burnt mound.
-Burnt mounds are a controversial monument type, subject to much discussion in the late 1980s and early 1990s as to their form and function (summarised in Garrad 1999), and recently renewed within the Britarch Internet discussion group.
+Burnt mounds are a controversial monument type, subject to much discussion in the late 1980s and early 1990s as to their form and function (summarised in Garrad 1999).
 Whatever their function, the common factors seem to be the presence of a large amount of fire-cracked stone within a dark charcoal-rich matrix ('burnt mound material'), the identification of a 'trough' of some kind, and a close association with water.
-In 1990; Barber attempted to develop a fourfold division of sites associated with 'burnt mound material', but drew no conclusions as to function, beyond reiterating those current: wet or dry cooking places, or some form or sauna/steam bath.
-A majority, but by no means all, of those with reliable dating, can be placed within the Bronze Age. - 6.4.2 Burnt mounds are thought to have a predominantly westerly distribution within the British Isles.
-They are common in Ireland, with, in Cork alone, an estimated density of one per 3.7km (Buckley 1991, 3; presumably more have been added since 1991).
-In mainland Britain, there appear to be clusters in west Wales, and the English Midlands, and they are well-known from the Western Isles of Scotland.
+In 1990, Barber attempted to develop a fourfold division of sites associated with 'burnt mound material', but drew no conclusions as to function, beyond reiterating those current: wet or dry cooking places, or some form or sauna/steam bath.
+A majority, but by no means all, of those with reliable dating, can be placed within the Bronze Age. - 6.4.2 Burnt mounds are thought to have a predominantly western distribution within the British Isles.
+They are common in Ireland, with, in Cork alone, an estimated density of one per 3.7km (Ehrenberg 1991, 3; presumably more have been added since this date).
+In mainland Britain, there appear to be clusters in west Wales, and the English Midlands, and they are well-known from the Western and Northern Isles of Scotland.

 Ehrenberg (1991, 42) has suggested, probably rightly, that, with enigmatic monuments such as these, the known distribution is to some extent an artefact of the distribution of informed fieldworkers and, with time, it has become clear that the monument type is considerably more widespread than previously thought.
-Numerous examples have been reported in recent years from the Isle of Man where in places they have a density in excess of 10 per square kilometre

-(Garrad 1999, fig 1), the valleys of Yorkshire Dales (J Quartermaine pers comm), and south-western Scotland (RCAHMS 1997, 100-102).
+Numerous examples have been reported in recent years from the Isle of Man where, in places, they have a density in excess of ten per square kilometre (Garrad 1999, fig 1), the valleys of Yorkshire Dales (J Quartermaine pers comm), Cumbria (J Hodgson pers comm), and south-western Scotland (RCAHMS 1997, 100-2).
+Indeed, as the form is increasingly recognised, one would expect the numbers identified to continue to increase.